Nightmare62107/FNF-ModernizedPsychEngine/README.md

 ## Credits menu
 ![Screenshot_1](https://user-images.githubusercontent.com/44785097/144632635-f263fb22-b879-4d6b-96d6-865e9562b907.png)
 * You can add a head icon, name, description and a Redirect link for when the player presses Enter while the item is currently selected.

+## Discord menu
+* You can add a name and a Redirect link for when the player presses Enter while the item is currently selected.

 ## Awards/Achievements
 * The engine comes with 16 example achievements that you can mess with and learn how it works (Check Achievements.hx and search for "checkForAchievement" on PlayState.hx)